 “It was scary.
 Absolutely scary.
 You just never know what could have happened in that situation,” Reed said.
 “It could have been a lot worse.”

 A state of emergency was declared.
 Injuries can occur both during and after a weather event.
 After a storm, there is a lot of broken glass and debris lying around.
 Injuries can occur from falls and from cuts and bruises.

 SIGNS OF A TORNADO

-A red flag, she said, was the swath of damage rather than a bullseye formation, which is what you would see caused by straight-line winds.
+A red flag, she said, was the relatively narrow swath of damage rather than a wide damage area, which is what you would see caused by straight-line winds.
 She also said twisted debris, debris thrown around and shoved into structures — including a 2-by-4 beam embedded in a roof — and shattered windows caused by strong wind pressure were all signs of a tornado.

-A problem that could have been much worse: Downed power lines.
+A problem that could have been much worse.
 The city buried most of its power lines in the early 1980s, so they were protected from the tornado.
 Mayor Jim Barnes said a few power sources had been disrupted but that for the most part, the infrastructure remained undamaged.

-The tornado was only on the ground for about 10 minutes Monday afternoon which the National Weather Service said was too quick to signal a warning.
+The tornado was only on the ground for about 10 minutes.
+The National Weather Service said there wasn’t a lot of time to get out a warning.

-“We get a low level scan every 2 to 3 minutes, but with this storm only being on the ground for about 10 minutes it was probably 2 to 3 minutes before it picked up anything that would’ve carried it high enough for our radar beam to detect.
-At the same time, it looks like the width of this tornado was probably about 50 yards or less,” said an official with the National Weather Service.
+“We get a low-level scan every two to three minutes, but with this storm only being on the ground for about 10 minutes or less, it was probably two to three minutes before it picked up anything that would’ve carried it high enough for our radar beam to detect,” said an official with the National Weather Service.